Sridev16/health-check-tool/README.md

 # health-check-tool

-- Checks the health of REST APIs
+- Checks the health of REST APIs using SpringBoot framework
 - REST APIs to be monitored are added to YAML file
 - Loops thru the YAML file and invokes each service one at a time
 - Time taken for service call, JSON output and health indicator are returned in response